blakeb211/predict-diffusion-constant/README.md

-# predict_diffusion_constant
+# Synopsis
-predict diffusion constant at different temperatures for different types of gas in air
+Predict diffusion constants at different temperatures for various types of gases in air

 # Prediction methods
 - Linear least squares model